Upcoming webinars

 CIPSAC Mini Workshop: Understanding Stimulation & Avoidance at Bedtime

-But behind every behaviour is a reason.
-In this free taster session we’ll explore:
+In this free taster session we explore:

 - Why children with disabilities may depend on stimulation or avoidance at bedtime